paridhimaheshwari2708/GraphSSL/README.md

 python3 run.py --save proteins_exp --dataset proteins --model gcn --loss infonce --augment_list edge_perturbation node_dropping
 ```

-## Evaluation on Graph Classification
+## Evaluation on graph classification
 For training and evaluating the model on the downstream task, here graph classification, we use the <code>run_classification.py</code> script.
 The arguments are:
 ```
 --save                  Specify where folder name of the experiment where the logs and models are saved